 What we call the “local pack” is the box at the top of the page showing the local search results.
-It’s a map and a list of the top three results as chosen by Google.
+It’s a map and a list of the top three results as selected by Google.

-As we’re currently conducting our search from a Farnborough IP address the results are for two law firms in Fleet and a solicitors in Farnborough.
+As we’re currently conducting our search from a Farnborough IP address the local results are for two law firms in Fleet and a solicitors in Farnborough.

 Look carefully at both sets of results and pay attention, we may be asking questions…

 When we looked at this listing there was a result at the very top that was above the local SEO result and above the organic SEO listing…

 This is the paid search result, the Pay Per Click result, the PPC ad.
 This firm is still in Hampshire but they are 15 miles away down the M3 motorway from where we’re conducting our search.
 They’re not in the local pack and they’re not in the organic listing.
 So they’ve leapfrogged their competitors by paying for a position and will pay for any clicks too.